Fast & Cold – A Guide to Alaska Whitewater

 My friend Andy Embick has been gone now for a few years and he left behind many memories.
-As an avid kayaker and boater, a tangible remembrance for me is his book Fast & Cold – A Guide to Alaska Whitewater.
-While the book is out of print, anyone interested in kayaking or rafting Alaskan whitewater will make a search for their own copy.
+As an avid kayaker and boater, a tangible remembrance is his book Fast & Cold – A Guide to Alaska Whitewater.
+While the book is out of print, anyone interested in kayaking or rafting Alaska whitewater will make a search for a copy.

 Fast & Cold is prefaced with practical information for erstwhile whitewater adventurers.
 Informational sections cover defining difficulty levels, river running recommendations, threats of development to Alaska rivers, recommended equipment, transportation tips, accident prevention, how to use the guide, and additional readings.

-Access to river routes described in Fast & Cold vary from put-ins near highways to nearly inaccessible headwaters visited by few people.
+Access to river routes described in Fast & Cold vary from put ins near highways to nearly inaccessible headwaters visited by few people.
 Routes are listed alphabetically starting with the Allen River and ending with Wortmann’s Creek.
 Each route is explained in a similar format.
-They are in order: whitewater difficulty levels, gradients experienced, seasonal water flows, available maps, put-in and take-out locations, river characteristics, route description, and available references are provided for each river running route presented.
+In order difficulty levels, gradients experienced, seasonal flows, available maps, put-in and take-out locations, river character, route description, and available references are provided for each river running route presented.
 Each river recollection is enhanced with pertinent graphics, tales of personal experiences and related photographs.

 The last section of the guide presents stories of Alaskan river trips.
 Many of these tales amount to the learning experiences of a dedicated Alaska river runner.
 In a trip to the Kiagna River, what Embick descrbes as the best whitewater in Alaska, he says: